smdogroup/flume/joss/paper.md

 This provides the user with a streamlined workflow, enabling them to focus on implementing new features and procedures instead of managing the integration.

 The structure of _Flume_ is visualized in \autoref{fig:abstractsystem}, which depicts an abstracted _System_ that encapsulates four distinct _Analysis_ objects.
-Arrows that link _Analysis_ objects denote _State_ objects that connect outputs of one discipline to variables another.
+Arrows that link _Analysis_ objects denote _State_ objects that connect outputs of one discipline to variables of another.
 _Analysis_ objects that are outlined in red and are labeled with "Top-level **_Analysis_** Object" are those that define output _States_ which are utilized for optimization.
 Thus, the arrows that extend beyond the _System_ boundary are _States_ that define design variables, the objective function, or constraint functions for an optimization problem that is wrapped within the framework.